Guo Zhongshu

 Guo Zhongshu (c.
-929 – 977), courtesy name Shuxian (or Guobao, according to Xuanhe Huapu), was a Chinese painter, scholar, calligrapher and philologist during the Five Dynasties period and Song dynasty.
+929 – 977), courtesy name Shuxian (or Guobao, according to Xuanhe Huapu), was a Chinese calligrapher, painter, philologist, and scholar during the Five Dynasties period and Song dynasty.
 He was noted for his paintings of landscapes and structures.

 Early in his career, Guo Zhongshu served under the Later Han governor Liu Yun until Liu was murdered by the usurper Guo Wei.
 He later served in the Later Zhou and Song imperial governments, but was banished multiple times for behavioral problems.
 Especially in his later life, he was known for his eccentricity.
 Su Shi's eulogy as well as later anecdotes celebrated his apparent free spirit, wit, courage, and egalitarian tendencies.
 Alexander Soper, however, saw symptoms of schizophrenia which he blamed for Guo's death.

 Early life

 Guo Zhongshu was from Luoyang, while his ancestral home was in Shanghe County.
 A child prodigy, at the age of 6 he could already recite Confucian classics and compose essays, and that year he passed the Later Tang dynasty's national children's examination (童子科).
 (The exam was for children under 15 who could recite Classics and compose poetry in both the shi and fu forms, recommended by the prefect and personally tested by the emperor.)
 He was also good at calligraphy, especially the seal script and the large seal script.
 Once, when shown a manuscript in the rare bird seal script, he was so absorbed by it that he read and copied it overnight.

 During the Later Han dynasty, Liu Yun—a cousin of the Later Han emperor Liu Chengyou—was named the military governor of Wuning Circuit (武寧, headquartered in Xu Prefecture) in 948.
 Guo Zhongshu, who was around 19 at that time, went to Xu Prefecture and served as a prefectural judge (推官) under him.